BA in Education, Mathematics & Business Studies (International)

 Places Offered: Up to 30

-The BA in Education, Mathematics and Business Studies programme (post-primary) is a four-year, full-time, undergraduate concurrent teacher education degree (Level 8), currently offered at MIC Thurles.
+The BA in Education, Mathematics and Business Studies programme (post-primary) is a four-year, full-time, undergraduate concurrent teacher education degree, currently offered at MIC Thurles.
 Graduates are qualified to teach Mathematics and Business Studies to honours Leaving Certificate level.

 Why study on this programme?